mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person**: Well I can breathe enough to stay alive, I just can’t breathe from here up.
 It just – doesn’t come.
 So it’s very hard to find any equilibrium for a long time.
 You know, it doesn’t expand, it just goes “bleh” ...

 **Katagiri**: Hmm.
 Did you check your posture?
 If you change the posture: sometimes relax, sometimes a little tension; sometimes straighten more your back and straighten more your head; or sometimes, a little bit adjust your lower abdomen, et cetera.
 And then take a breath.
-In many ways, change a little bit the posture, and then breathe.
+In many ways, change the posture a little bit, and then breathe.
 Try.
 Okay?

 ##### 1:20:50